🖥 TAP TO SAVE 50% WITH CODE NEW

 Dawson Knox, Buffalo Bills

-We never know when Dalton Kincaid is going to play as the injury-prone pass catcher has been hampered lately by a hamstring injury.
+We never know when Dalton Kincaid is going to play, as the injury-prone pass catcher has been hampered lately by a hamstring injury.
 Dawson Knox has not played like a Hall of Famer in his absence, but he has averaged 27 yards per game over the past four weeks.
-He also has the 31st-ranked Pittsburgh Steelers past defense on he horizon this week, so if he starts again Knox could be a sneaky Sunday play.
+He also has the 31st-ranked Pittsburgh Steelers past defense on he horizon this week, so if he starts again, Knox could be a sneaky Sunday play.

 Brock Wright, Detroit Lions

-Fantasy footballers miss Sam LaPorta as much as I miss late grandmother’s meatballs and Sunday sauce.
+Fantasy footballers miss Sam LaPorta as much as I miss my late grandmother’s meatballs and Sunday sauce.
 Brock Wright is not a LaPorta clone by any means.
-If most of the other tight ends are unavailable in your fantasy league, however, Wright can be looked at it as a desperation play since he has been targeted 11 times in the two games LaPorta has missed recently.
+If most of the other tight ends are unavailable in your fantasy league, however, Wright can be looked at as a desperation play since he has been targeted 11 times in the two games LaPorta has missed recently.

 Who Should I Pick Up Tool